gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 ![IAM access key for CLI](img/aws_iam_select_cli.jpeg)

-If you scroll down it mentions that _ideally_ we'd use IAM Identity Center in conjnction with the AWS CLI v2.
-As mentioned above, your organisation may already be doing that in conjunction with an identity provider.
-We haven't and so we'll proceed to create a new key.
+As it says, _ideally_ we'd use IAM Identity Center in conjunction with the AWS CLI v2.
+Your organisation may already be doing that in conjunction with an identity provider.
+We'll proceed to create a new key.

 You can provide a description for the key.
 That is a good idea to remind you of what it was used for (to know the impact of rotating/deleting it in future):